You’ve seen Black Lives Matter and you know you want to get involved. That’s great!

 Watch movies and TV shows

-that educate you, again, on all of the above.
+that educate you on all of the above.
 You start by opening your mind and expanding what you know as you’re on your own couch in the comfort of your own home.
 What could be easier!
 This will lead to changing your thinking.
-Eventually to changing your actions and then you can begin helping others do the same.
+Eventually to changing your actions.
+And then you can begin helping others do the same.

 I’ve watched Loving from director Jeff Nichols, 13th and Selma from director Ava Duvernay and The Hate You Give on Hulu.
 I also like the ‘Black Lives Matter’ category on Netflix.
-And I just saw the Becoming documentary that accompanies Michelle Obama’s book, on Netflix.
 Next I plan to watch LA 92 from National Geographic.

 Support and buy from Black-owned businesses